 Keep Your Promises: Your Kids Rely On It

 If you have never read the blog Almighty Dad, I invite you to do so.
-Keith is a thoughtful and dedicated parent who shares his experiences, successes and challenges.
+Keith is a thoughtful and dedicated parent who shares his experiences, successes, and challenges.
 When I first read his post, Keep Your Promises Your: Kids Rely On It, I felt a pinch in my belly.
 Who has not experienced being let down on a promise by your parents as a child or making a promise to a child and not fulfilling it?
 The expression on a child’s face when you don’t keep your promises is downright painful to see!
 Is there a greater disappointment for a child than when you do not keep your promises?

 Of course, there will be times when you cannot keep your promises; life happens.
 These are not circumstances we can control.
-This conversation is about times when you do not keep your promises and it was within your control.
-I work with enough kids and parents to experience the lack of trust created when a parent consistently does not keep their promises with their children.
+This conversation is about times when you do not keep your promises, and it was within your control.
+I work with enough kids and parents to experience the lack of trust created when a parent consistently does not keep their promises to their children.
 Some children even begin to question your integrity when you do not keep your promises.

 Keep Your Promises: Your Kids Rely On It - Providence Holistic Counseling Services - sad-child window rain